bethanyalicehall/routes-of-europe-MS1/README.md

 - THe layout of each route section was slightly altered to be more responsive on smaller devices.
 - The get in touch page was stripped down of text, as it appeared too cluttered.

 (Add desktop screenshots then do link to mobile/tablet)

-Things that changed from the wireframe to the end result...
-- This
-- That

 ---